As the year draws to a close, it’s time for writers to do some self-examination.

 12. What did you learn about yourself as a writer last year?

 Self-knowledge is so critical in the writing life.
 For instance, I learned that even though I love to read poetry, I am by no means a poet.
 I’m going to stick with writing fiction.

 And if you keep a list of what you’re learning about yourself as a writer, your strengths and weaknesses, your superpowers and Kryptonite, you’ll be able to look back years later and see a ladder of how you were refining your writing to take fullest advantage of your strengths.

 Please comment below with the answers to one or two questions (or if you want to be an over-achiever, all 12 questions!)

-I hope that was a helpful way to review your 2019 Writing Life!
+I hope that was a helpful way to review your Writing Life this year!
 May you have a clearer vision of what you did well last year and what you can improve on for next year.

 Write Better Books.